Surfaces and interfaces of infinite-layer nickelates studied by dynamical mean-field theory: Introduction

 Interface driven polar fields have played a pivotal role in the emergence of novel two-dimensional quantum states such as an emergence of interface two-dimensional electron gas (2DEG) \cite{ohtomo2004high,Mannhart2010} and two-dimensional superconducting states \cite{reyren2007superconducting}.
 Hence, interface effects in IL nickelates are expected to drive a polar field emerging from the stacking of oppositely {\it charged} $R^{3+}$ and (NiO$_2$)$^{3-}$ layers in the crystallographic $c$ direction.
-For IL nickelates, polar field \cite{hePolarityinducedElectronicAtomic2020,Geisler2021,Oritz2021} and cation intermixing \cite{Goodg2023} have been studied using the DFT(+$U$).
+For IL nickelates, polar field \cite{Bernardini2020,bernardini2022,hePolarityinducedElectronicAtomic2020,Geisler2021,Oritz2021} and cation intermixing \cite{Goodg2023} have been studied using the DFT(+$U$).
 Accurately modeling such systems requires large supercells---for example, the one shown in Fig.~\ref{fig:structure}, which contains five IL nickelate layers and two layers SrTiO$_3$ as substrate.

 Including electronic correlations beyond DFT or DFT+$U$ for IL nickelate surfaces and interfaces---while feasible with advanced methods such as DMFT \cite{Georges1996,Kotliar2006,held2007electronic}---remains in its infancy.
 Notably, Ref.~\cite{Oritz2021} investigated a (LaNiO$_2$)$_8$|(LaGaO$_3$)$_4$ superlattice containing eight NiO$_2$ layers.
 The study found that the six inner layers predominantly exhibit Ni 3$d_{x^2-y^2}$ character, while the interfacial Ni 3$d_{z^2}$ orbitals host additional holes.
+Similar physics has also been found on the DFT level and experimentally by the same group \cite{Ortiz2025} for the NdNiO$_2$|SrTiO$_3$ interface that is included in our slab Fig.~\ref{fig:structure}.
 These holes, together with the Ni 3$d_{x^2-y^2}$ electrons, form a high-spin state due to Hund's exchange coupling.
 Further, in Ref.~\cite{Hausoel2025}, finite-layer nickelates of the form Nd$_{n+1}$Ni$_n$O$_{2n+2}$ were investigated using DMFT and dynamical vertex approximation (D$\Gamma$A)~\cite{Toschi2007,RMPVertex}.
 The DMFT-caluclated electronic structures, and the critical superconducting temperature $T_\text{C}$ computed by D$\Gamma$A demonstrate that these materials can be interpreted as almost independent $n$-layer-thick NdNiO$_2$ slabs, that are separated by Ruddlesden-Popper-type stacking faults.

 Experimentally, inhomogeneous distributions of oxygen and (doped) cations, as well as structural distortions near the interface, have been studied using scanning tunneling electron microscopy (STEM), electron energy loss spectroscopy (EELS) and x-ray diffraction (XRD) \cite{Oritz2021,Yang2023,Goodg2023,yan2024superconductivity,qi2024impact,Sahib2025}.
 These investigations generally conclude that the interface is rather abrupt.
 Based on the absence of a 2DEG at the nickelate-substrate interface and detailed comparison between experiment and theory, it has been proposed that the interface is better described by a mixed intermediate NdTi$_{0.5}$Ni$_{0.5}$O$_3$ layer~\cite{Goodg2023}.
 This interpretation aligns with residual oxygen signatures and Ni–Ti intermixing reported in Ref.~\cite{Yang2023}.
 Moreover, Ref.~\cite{Yang2023} demonstrated that the degree of interface reconstruction is thickness-dependent, likely driven by the buildup of the polar field with increasing film thickness.
 Additionally, Ref.~\cite{Raji2024} compared the commonly observed $n$-type interfaces with the less typical $p$-type interface found in Pr-based nickelates, concluding that interface effects are generally confined to a penetration depth of 2-3 unit cells.